The Best RMD Calculators

 You don't want to miss an RMD if you're already age 72, because a hefty penalty can apply.
 It's equal to 50 percent of the amount you were supposed to withdraw.
 Use FINRA'sRequired Minimum Distribution Calculator to calculate your current year’s RMD.

-You'll need last year's year-end account balance on hand because the formula that determines how much you must withdraw is based on your December 31 balance from the previous year.
+You'll need last year's year-end account balance on hand, because the formula that determines how much you must withdraw is based on it.

 It also takes into consideration your year-end age in the year of distribution.
 If you have multiple IRAs held in different institutions, you can add up the total retirement account balances and take your RMD from just one qualified account.
-If you have non IRA retirement accounts then RMDs related to those account will need to be taken independent of the total IRA balances.
+If you have non IRA retirement accounts, then RMDs related to those accounts will need to be taken independent of the total IRA balances.
 You might want to consider consolidating your accounts to make this process a bit easier each year.

 Inherited an IRA

 You must follow RMD rules when you inherit retirement accounts as well.
 For example, although Roth IRAs don't have RMDs for the original account owner, you must take an RMD if you inherit one.
 Use Bankrate's RMD Calculator to calculate these mandatory distributions.

-The rules are slightly different than if it were your own account.
+The rules are slightly different from those for your own account.
 You'll need the deceased person's age of death as well as the prior year-end account balance.

-These RMD rules can be a pain, but they allow you to stretch out inherited accounts and take distributions slowly over your entire life expectancy and this can be a powerful benefit.
+These RMD rules can be a pain, but they allow you to stretch out inherited accounts and take distributions slowly over your entire life expectancy, which can be a powerful benefit.